 "Compliant Part" refers only to the specific part of a product or service that is certified by the Alliance and complies with the relevant normative requirements of a Final Standard.
 These normative requirements shall be clearly disclosed in the Final Standard and are intended to enable the product or service to implement the technical solution proposed in the Final Standard.

-"Necessary Claims" refers to the claims of a patent that is necessarily infringed in order to ensure that a service or product complies with a Final Standard according to the law of the country in which the patent is granted or published.
+"Essential Claims" refers to the claims of a patent that is inevitably infringed in order to ensure that a service or product complies with a Final Standard according to the law of the country in which the patent is granted or published.
 Such claims are limited to that patent.

-Inevitably infringed by a claim of a patent means that the infringement could not have been avoided by adopting another technically feasible non-infringing implementation in the application of the Final Standard.
+Inevitably infringing a claim of a patent means that the infringement could not have been avoided by adopting another technically feasible non-infringing implementation in the application of the Final Standard.

-Necessary Claims do not include, and the license does not apply to, the following: (1) other claims that do not qualify as claims set forth above, even if the claim is covered in the same patent; (2) claims that involve standards developed by other standards organizations and referenced as normative requirements in the Final Standards, or that involve the compliance of standards not developed by the Alliance; (3) claims of technology that is not expressly described in any Final Standard but which must be used to make or use any product or service (or a part of any product of service) that complies with a Final Standard.
+Esseantial Claims do not include, and the license does not apply to, the following: (1) other claims that do not qualify as claims set forth above, even if the claims are in the same patent; (2) claims that involve standards developed by other standards organizations and referenced as normative requirements in the Final Standards, or that comply with both a Final Standard of the Alliance and a standard developed by another standard setting organization; (3) claims involving implementation technology that is not expressly described in any Final Standard but must be used to make or use any product or service (or a part of any product of service) that complies with a Final Standard.

-"Patent" refers to any patented products, enforceable invention certificates, licensed utility models, or published enforceable patent applications or utility models that are owned by the Licensor or that the Licensor is authorized to license in any country.
-Such a Patent does not include appearance design patents and registrations.
+"Patent" refers to any patent, enforceable invention certificates, granted utility models, or published enforceable patent applications or utility model applications that are owned by the Licensor or that the Licensor is authorized to license in any country.
+Such a Patent does not include design patents and registrations.

-"Licensee" refers to the legal entity that is authorized, directly or indirectly, by a patentee to enforce the Compliant Part licensed by said patentee.
+"Licensee" refers to the legal entity that is authorized, directly or indirectly, by a patentee to implement the Compliant Part covered by the Essential Claims of the patent licensed by said patentee.

-"Licensor" refers to a legal entity that provides a license to a licensee with respect to the Necessary Claims in its possession to allow the licensee to enforce the Compliant Part.
+"Licensor" refers to a legal entity that provides a license to a licensee with respect to the Essential Claims in its possession to allow the licensee to implement the Compliant Part covered by the Essential Claims of the patent.

 "Proposal" refers to any material, proposal, or other relevant entries formally submitted in writing (paper or electronic) to an Alliance working group for the purpose of proposing, in whole or in part, a draft standard or of supplementing or revising a draft standard or a final standard.